James-M-Boyette/whiteboarding/README.md

 ﻿# Whiteboarding

 ... is something I hate.
 Sure its a bad "hot take", but its also an admission of difficulty: something I've found excruiating for a _loooong_ time.
 But I'm trying to confront it head-on.
-In order to overcome _ze imposter syndrome_, this is a repo aimed at providing transparent examples of constructive work.
+In order to overcome _ze imposter syndrome_, this repo tracks the constructive steps I'm taking to get better

 ## What is this repo?